sealmove/atis-nlu/readme.md

 - An end-to-end NLU system to demonstrate a practical end result
 - A collection of jupyter notebooks to demonstrate the techniques used for building the NLP pipelines

+## End-to-end system
+An airlines information application which searches a database with queries written in plain english.

+## Notebooks
 The notebooks are split into the following 5 chapters:

 0. Introduce and explore ATIS dataset